 These headphones have about 224 ms of latency, which is slightly above-average for most Bluetooth headphones with no low latency codecs.
 Unfortunately, this means they will not be ideal for watching a lot of video content or gaming.

 The Jabra Elite 65t have an unusual design that sets them apart from a lot of the other truly wireless headphones.
 They're still portable enough to have on you at all times and come with a charging case that's compact enough to easily fit into your pockets.
 However, the slightly larger earbuds won't be as comfortable for all listeners and also makes them slightly less stable since you can't adjust the fit to your ears with stability fins.
 On the upside, they have a reliable wireless connection with a good range and simple control scheme once you get used to it.
 See our recommendations for the best true wireless earbuds, the best noise cancelling headphones under $200 and the best headphones for running.

-The Jabra Elite 65t are a slightly better truly wireless headphone than the Bose SoundSport Free but not by much.
+The Jabra Elite 65t are a slightly better truly wireless headphone than the Bose SoundSport Free, but not by much.
 The Jabras have a more reliable wireless connection that supports Bluetooth 5.0.
-They also have better isolation performance that's more suitable for noisy environments thanks to their in-ear fit.
+They also have better isolation performance that's more suitable for noisy environments, thanks to their in-ear fit.
 You can also customize the sound of the Jabra but not the Bose, and they're a bit more compact to carry around thanks to their smaller case.
 The SoundSport Free, on the other hand, have a much more comfortable earbud fit.
 They also sound better balanced and feel more durable and better built than the Jabra Elites.
-Their case is also sturdier despite being a bit bulky to carry around.
+Their case is also sturdier, despite being a bit bulky to carry around.

 The Jabra Elite 65t are very similar in performance to the Jaybird Run.
-The Elite 65t have a more stable Bluetooth 5.0 connection, with a better latency performance and a longer cumulative battery life at 15hrs compared to 12hrs of the Jaybird Run.
+The Elite 65t have a more stable Bluetooth 5.0 connection, with a better latency performance and a longer cumulative battery life at 15hrs, compared to the 12hrs of the Jaybird Run.
 The Jabra are also a bit more customizable than the Jaybird Run thanks to their more feature-packed app, and they also have a slightly better build quality for their earbuds compared to the Run.
 On the other hand, the Jaybird Run have a slightly more comfortable in-ear fit with multiple tip options to find the right fit for you.
-They're also a bit more stable to use at the gym thanks to the provided stability fins compared to the one-size-fits-all of the Jabra.
+They're also a bit more stable to use at the gym, thanks to the provided stability fins compared to the one-size-fits-all of the Jabra.

-The Jabra Elite 65t are slightly better truly wireless headphone than the Jabra Elite Sport but not by much.
+The Jabra Elite 65t are slightly better truly wireless headphone than the Jabra Elite Sport, but not by much.
 The Jabra Elite have a slightly better noise isolation performance with their silicon tips, although isolation will be strongly dependent on how well they fit in your ears.
-The 65t also have a more streamlined app, a slightly better default sound (although both headphones can be EQed) and a tad longer battery life.
+The 65t also have a more streamlined app, a slightly better default sound (although both headphones can be EQed), and a tad longer battery life.
 On the other hand, the Elite Sport have a better, sturdier design overall.
 They also come with more tip sizes to help you find the right fit and come with a much better case to carry the headphones in.
-Their app has more features for sports and working out but it's a bit more challenging to use.
+Their app has more features for sports and working out, but it's a bit more challenging to use.

 The Jabra Elite 65t are better truly wireless headphones than the Sony WF-SP700N.
-The Elite 65t have a more isolating in-ear fit, even without noise cancellation, they block more noise than the SP700N.
+The Elite 65t have a more isolating in-ear fit; even without noise cancellation, they block more noise than the SP700N.
 They also have a better sound quality, a longer range, and a more stable wireless connection that supports Bluetooth 5.0.
 You can also customize the 65t better than the SP700N, they last a lot longer on a single charge, and have a longer total battery life when you include the case.
-The SP700N on the other hand, have slightly more comfortable in-ear fit and come with a better case that does not open as easily as that of the Elite 65t.
+The SP700N, on the other hand, have a slightly more comfortable in-ear fit and come with a better case that does not open as easily as that of the Elite 65t.

 If you want a wireless in-ear, then go for the Jabra Elite 65t, but if you don't want to deal with battery life and wireless reliability issues, go for the Westone W40 instead.
 The Westone have more durable and premium design which comes with two cables in the box.
 They also have a lot more accessories, and tip sizes so you can easily find a fit that works for you.
 On the other hand, the Jabra are truly wireless headphones that are a bit more compact to carry around on your person.
 They also have an EQ so you can better customize their sound profile to your liking.
 They're a decent option for sports since they have no cable to hinder your movements but their fit won't be as comfortable as the Westone.